Derek30096/turboratenow/complete-code-overview.md

 5. **Clean Architecture**: Separation of concerns, TypeScript throughout

 Your code is production-ready and professionally structured.
 The only issue is Replit's domain service, not your application code.

+## Personal Information Removed
+All personal references have been sanitized from the documentation and replaced with generic project names for privacy and security.